Get in Touch

 In this more common, compact type, the air flow is from top to bottom.
 The filters and the fan/blower is mounted on top of the device.
 The air can flow out the front of the enclosure after hitting the work surface, or the work surface can be perforated to let the air pass through and feed back up top into the primary filter.

-Since the air does not hit the user directly, this type of cabinets are taken as a safer bet for the user and you can perform potentially dangerous experiments in a vertical laminar airflow.
+Since the air does not hit the user directly, this type of cabinet is taken as a safer bet for the user, and you can perform potentially dangerous experiments in a vertical laminar airflow.
 However, it is not suitable for running while working, since the air hits the apparatus directly through the open top and can contaminate the samples.

-These are rather large and specious, and mount the HEPA filter at the back of the cabinet.
-The airflow is from back to front directly at the user, and can’t operate without the front glass sash open.
+These are rather large and spacious and mount the HEPA filter at the back of the cabinet.
+The airflow is from back to front directly at the user and can’t operate without the front glass sash open.
 The pre-filter sits flush with the front wall of the box underneath the work surface and sucks air from the front.
 The blower is also at the bottom portion.

-Since the aireflow directly hits the user, the horizontal laminar airflow cabinets are not suitable for potentially dangerous operations.
-However, where protecting the sample is mandatory and airflow has to be provided while working, these work best since these provide more laminar air layers tangent to the open sides of labware.
+Since the airflow directly hits the user, the horizontal laminar airflow cabinets are not suitable for potentially dangerous operations.
+However, where protecting the sample is mandatory and airflow has to be provided while working, these work best since these provide more laminar air layers tangentially to the open sides of the labware.

 How to Use a Laminar Airflow Cabinet